schlatterbeck/pymininec/README.rst

 The ``--option=near-field`` specifies printing of the near field.
-This also needs specification of the ``--near-field`` option which gets 6 comma-separated parameters: The first three define the start (x, y, z) coordinate of near-field measurements, the next three define the increment of far field measurements.
+This also needs specification of the ``--near-field`` option which gets 9 comma-separated parameters: The first three define the start (x, y, z) coordinate of near-field measurements, the next three define the increment of far field measurements and the last three define the number of increments in each direction.
 With the ``--nf-power`` option it is possible to modify the power level for the near field computation.

 Without any ``--option``, far field is printed if no near field